 In addition to injuries, victims can have property damages.
 Therefore, you can get compensated for both your physical injuries, emotional injuries, and loss of property.
-An experienced trucking accident attorney may be able to help you commence the compensation claim process.
+An experienced Columbus truck accident attorney may be able to help you commence the compensation claim process.

 What Should You Do After a Columbus Truck Accident?